unahouExosite/docs/widget/README.md

 - Set the Widget Type to Custom Widget, enter a title of your choice, and click Continue.

 - Set the Widget Size.
 Portals dashboards are laid out in a grid, and the Widget Size is defined in grid units.
 Each grid unit in Portals is 248px wide and 204px tall, with default spacing of 16px.
-So, for example, the default setting of 2x2 defines a widget that is 2 * 248px + 16px wide and 2 * 204px + 16px tall.
+The spacing is included in the widget's width, but not its height.
+So, for example, the default setting of 2x2 defines a widget that is 2 * 248px + 16px = 512px wide but only 2 * 204px = 408px tall.
 Here's an illustration of the dashboard layout:

 ![Portals Dashboard Layout](images/layout.png)